Butternut Squash Cranberry Kale Salad

 - ¼ cup dried cranberries

 For Creamy Pear Dressing

-- For dressing: add avocado and pear to food processor or hand mixer and chop until smooth(ish).
-Add white wine vinegar, honey, salt, and pepper and mix until combined.
+- Make dressing: Add avocado and pear to food processor or hand mixer and chop until smooth(ish).
+Add vinegar, maple syrup, salt, and pepper and mix until combined.
 Then slowly add olive oil until desired consistency and salt and pepper to desired taste.
-I wanted my dressing to be a bit thicker to stick to the kale leaves, but you do you.

-- When butternut squash is done, combine it with the cranberries and kale in a bowl and top with dressing.
-I used my hands to rub dressing into the kale to coat throughout.
+- Build salad: When butternut squash is done, combine it with kale, red onions, cranberries, and pumpkin seeds in a bowl and top with dressing.
+Then use your hands to rub dressing into the kale to coat throughout.